-- 4. Connect the 25-pin transmitter control cable (previously connected to FXi remote J7 jack) to the 25-pin cable harness connection and secure the screws. - 5.
+- 4. Connect the 25-pin transmitter control cable (previous connected to FXi remote J7 jack) to the 25-pin cable harness connection and secure the screws - 5.
 The cable harness also includes a 9-pin MR connection to integrate the optional VPe system with transmitters through a cable-to-cable connection.
-This connector is intended to remain disconnected in FM-only system installations.
+This connector is intended to remain disconnected in FM-only system installations

-3.7 Turn on AC Power
+3.7 Turn on AC

 - 1. Unlock AC main breaker on the service line and turn AC service switches to the on position. - 2.
-Turn on all transmitter circuit breakers. - 3.
-Flip the Power Switch to the On position on the STXe 60 unit.
+Turn on all transmitter circuit breakers (if standalone skip this step). - 3.
+Flip the Power Switch to the on position on the STXe 500 unit.